GEOGRAPHIES OF IMPULSE

 "Daniel P Jones is an interdisciplinary disability scholar, whose research explores the embodied experience of public space for Tourettic adults"

-In partnership with the Economic & Social Research Council, Newcastle University, and TIC-Hull I am currently conducting research into the tourettic experience of public and urban spaces, and the accessibility of the city more generally speaking.
+In partnership with the Economic & Social Research Council, Newcastle University, and TIC-Hull I conducted research into the tourettic experience of public and urban spaces, and the accessibility of the city more generally speaking.

-My research implements creative and collaborative participant-led methods in order to answer questions such as "how is the tourettic experience of public space unique"; "how is TS a barrier to the access of public space"; and "how do the [im]materialities of physical space and social difference influence the tourettic experience".
+This research implemented creative and collaborative participant-led methods in order to answer questions such as "how is the tourettic experience of public space unique"; "how is TS a barrier to the access of public space"; and "how do the [im]materialities of physical space and social difference influence the tourettic experience".

-More generally speaking, my impulse project focuses on exploring what it means to live as somebody diagnosed with Tourette Syndrome.
+More generally speaking, the impulse project focuses on exploring what it means to live as somebody diagnosed with Tourette Syndrome.

 For more information on my advocacy work, head over to the 'Tourette Syndrome' section of this site.